DavidGomez-dev/meddiccscorelanding/_posts/2024-10-13-psychology-of-selling-psychological-triggers-boost-sales.md

 ---
 layout: single
-title: "The Psychology of Selling: How to Use Psychological Triggers to Boost Sales"
+title: "How to Use Psychological Triggers to Boost Sales"
 categories: blog
 tags:
   - psychology of selling